mwbowers/mwbowers.github.io/reference/datagate-client/source-profile-class.md

 Any public static (Shared) members of this type are safe for multithreaded operations.
 Any instance members are not guaranteed to be thread safe.
 ## Remarks

-<p>An instance of **SourceProfile** is an in-memory representation of the information stored in the Windows registry for a DataGate "database name", as used by the DataGate Database Manager tool. **SourceProfile** provides methods to read and write registered database names from and to the registry on Windows platforms.
+An instance of **SourceProfile** is an in-memory representation of the information stored in the Windows registry for a DataGate "database name", as used by the DataGate Database Manager tool. **SourceProfile** provides methods to read and write registered database names from and to the registry on Windows platforms.
 [AdgConnection](adg-connection-class.html) objects require the information provided by **SourceProfile** to open database connections to the data provider.
 Through the **SourceProfile** object, **AdgConnection** is not dependent upon the Windows registry for connecting to a database provider.

+**AdgConnection's**

-**AdgConnection's** [ SourceProfile](adg-connection-class-source-profile-property.html) property is set by it's constructor in one of two ways.
+[ SourceProfile](adg-connection-class-source-profile-property.html) property is set by it's constructor in one of two ways.
 A valid **SourceProfile** object can be passed as a reference in the **AdgConnection** [constructor](adg-connection-constructors-main.html).
 Alternately, **AdgConnection** can be constructed with a valid database name string, in which case a **SourceProfile** object is created to import the registered database name information.
 Thus, the application programmer can use **SourceProfile** to directly manipulate database connection information or to interface with registered database names.

 **SourceProfile** can be constructed in one of the following three ways: